Trust me Luke (06)

 More is MORE!

-(But what about later when Ben tells him to turn off the targeting computer at that critical climactic part of the film and to trust his feelings?
-There'll simply be no dilemma at all - and no suspense.)
+So what about later on in the story, when Ben tells him to turn off the targeting computer at that critical climactic part of the film and to trust his feelings?
+There’ll simply be no dilemma at all—and no suspense.
+Luke will just do it.

 "Luke tried to relax, to become a part of the weapon.
 Almost without being aware of it he was firing at a retreating Imperial."

-Also, in the excellently scripted Marvel adaptation, Luke appears to close his eyes as he fires at the last TIE fighter (see picture) - just as he does in my own definitive version.
-The text says nothing of it though.
-Almost as if Chaykin played-up the spiritual aspect, and Roy Thomas played it back down again.
+Also, in the excellently scripted Marvel adaptation, Luke appears to close his eyes as he fires at the last TIE fighter (see picture) – just as he does in my own definitive version.
+The text in the Marvel comic says nothing of it though.
+It’s almost as if Howard Chaykin played-up the spiritual aspect, and Roy Thomas played it back down again.